jd12/RobocodeInitial/README.md

 java -jar robocode-1.9.3.2-setup.jar
 ```

 It should install in your home directory.
-To run Robocode navigate to the robocode directory and run
+To run Robocode navigate to the robocode directory and run the shell script

 ```
+cd ~/robocode
 ./robocode.sh
 ```